mosip/mosip-ref-impl/authentication-demo-ui/README.md

 * kernel-crypto-jce
 * kernel-core

-Build the above services and update the authentication-demo-ui POM with corresponding versions.

 ### Build
 The following command should be run in the project to build the application - mvn clean install -Dgpg.skip=true